About DBLY Group, LLC

 Started in 1983 as a sole proprietor when Mr. Donn Bly landed his first custom programming contract (survey analysis software for Fort Wayne Community Schools that ran on the then brand-new IBM XT platform) the DBLY name in its various forms has been in use ever since.

-By the end of the 1990’s D. Bly Consulting had grown to have an increased focus on computer and networking service, was based in DeKalb County, and was often called upon by other Northeast Indiana computer stores to solve the “hard problems” that their own staff couldn’t handle either because they were overtaxed or due to lack of specialized training or knowledge.
+By the end of the 1990’s D. Bly Consulting had grown to have an increased focus on computer and networking services, was based in DeKalb County, and was often called upon by other Northeast Indiana computer stores to solve the “hard problems” that their own staff couldn’t handle either because they were overtaxed or due to lack of specialized training or knowledge.

 DBLY Group, LLC was formed to act as a repository of those assets, and opened an office on Main Street in Auburn Indiana.